If you often experience a feeling of loneliness, even when you are not alone, it could be that you are in the wrong company.

 In fact, The Psychology Department at the University of Chicago has a useful definition for loneliness that shows it is not just about being physically alone.
 They define the term as “the distress that results from discrepancies between ideal and perceived social relationships.”
 This means you can have plenty of people in your life but still feel lonely if those people don’t provide the emotional connection you crave.

 You may have plenty of friends, a long-term partner, a great family and lots of online connections but still feel desperately lonely.
 Ultimately, we have a need to feel valued and understood and if that is missing, we can experience a feeling of loneliness whatever our outside circumstances.

 Here are six signs your feeling of loneliness is not a lack of friends and connections but the wrong kind of connections for you.

 1. The people in your life don’t spend quality time with you

 We seem to be in an attention crisis in society at present.
 We are so busy with work and responsibilities that it is hard to find the time and energy to spend quality time with others.

 In addition, even when we do spend time with people, they often don’t give us their full attention.
 People may spend their time together but also be checking their phones or watching TV and never engaging in a proper conversation.
-This can lead to a sense of disconnection and create a feeling of loneliness.
+This can lead to a sense of disconnection and leave us feeling the pain of loneliness.